 \section{Introduction}

-Stochastic interacting particle systems (SIPS) is an area of probability theory devoted to the mathematical analysis of a collective behavior of continuous time random walks random models subject to constraints.
-These systems arise in statistical physics, biology, and many other fields of science and they were introduced in the mathematics community in the 1970s by Spitzer \cite{Spitzer}.
-A classic problem in this field is to derive the macroscopic laws of the thermodynamic quantities of a given physical system, considering microscopic dynamics composed of particles that move according to some prescribed stochastic law.
-These macroscopic laws are governed by Partial Differential Equations (PDEs) or stochastic PDEs, depending one whether one is looking at the convergence to the mean or at the fluctuations around that mean.
+Stochastic Interacting Particle Systems (SIPS) is an area of probability theory devoted to the mathematical analysis of a collective behavior of continuous-time random walks models subject to constraints.
+These systems arise in statistical physics, biology, and many other fields of science and were introduced by \cite{Spitzer}.
+A classic problem in this field is to derive the macroscopic laws of thermodynamic quantities of a given physical system, considering microscopic dynamics composed of particles that move according to some prescribed stochastic law.
+These macroscopic laws are governed by Partial Differential Equations (PDEs) or stochastic PDEs, depending on whether one is looking at the convergence to the mean or at the fluctuations around that mean.
 Convergence to the mean is a scaling limit, called the \textit{Hydrodynamic Limit} which is described by a solution to a PDE, called the hydrodynamic equation, see \cite{Kipnis/Landim}.